peterwwillis/clenv/README.md

    ```

 Or you can create a **version-specific** *Environment* (note the final argument to `clenv` below - that's the *Environment* name).
-This is what happens in the background when you use a `.ENVIRONMENT-version` file.
+This is what happens in the background when you use a `.EXTENSION-version` file.

    ```bash
    $ ./clenv -I aws-cli=2.0.50 aws-cli=2.0.50